 This is asking what you know about HR.
 For entry-level positions, interviewers often ask this to check that you understand what the job entails.
 This can also be a more senior-level question, where the interviewer wants to understand your approach and your level of HR knowledge.

 Example response: I know that the HR departments are responsible for many things, including employee selection, recruiting and training processes, workplace communication, payroll and benefits administration, disciplinary actions, termination processes, and much more.
-The HR department also serves as a liaison between management and employees to resolve any issues or concerns.
-HR is a crucial function, which, I believe, contributes to the culture and productivity of any company.
+The HR department also liaises between management and employees to resolve any issues or concerns.
+I believe HR is a crucial function that contributes to any company's culture and productivity.

 This question is investigating your commitment and your approach to human resources.